What is tokenomics? Here’s your five-min guide

 At the heart of every blockchain-based platform lies its native token, that powers the underlying ecosystem and assumes a wide range of functions, from serving the utility purpose of paying transaction fees to more complex governance roles like their use in voting on DAO proposals.

 These extent to which these tokens are used, and in essence, how many are bought or sold on any given day leads to the change in its daily market value.
-Ultimately, this can determine how valuable the market capitalisation of a crypto project is, based on the supply-demand dynamics of the token’s existing circulating supply.
+Ultimately, this can determine how valuable the market capitalisation of a crypto company is, based on the supply-demand dynamics of the token’s existing circulating supply.

 Words: Samyuktha Sriram